stefanieschutera/ABM_EvolutionOfCooperation/OPENTASKS.md

 Cleanup

 - Update or remove comments
-- Import "numpy" could not be resolved
-- Unused variables like toleranceMinimum
+- Use or delete unused variables like toleranceMinimum
 - Improve printout